liamfrazer/liamfrazer/README.md

 <br />

--   🛠️ Supported the implementation and Beta Testing of several automation projects to improve customer experience.
+-   🛠️ Supported the implementation and testing of several automation workflows to improve customer experience and achieve KPIs.

 <br />